ioquatix/dream-framework/README.md

 # Dream Framework #

 This framework includes a number of packages typically useful in application development along with build scripts to compile everything for a variety of different platforms.
-To build and compile all dependencies, simply run the default task:

-	% rake

 The main targets at this time include Mac OS X, iOS and Linux.
 Android support is currently in progress and Windows support may happen eventually.

 ## New Projects ##

+### Build ###

+To build and compile all dependencies, simply run the default task:

+	% rake

+### Combine ###

 The purpose of this framework is to facilitate the development of cross-platform projects.
-To link Dream Project to a new project, use the following command:
+To link this framework to a new project, use the following command:

 	% rake project:link path/to/project

+This will create a relative symlink `path/to/project/support/dream-framework` which points to the dream-framework directory.

+#### Xcode Configuration #####

+Xcode integration works by using `.xcconfig` files

+	% rake project:xcconfig path/to/project

-	-- This will create path/to/project/support/dream-framework
+This will create `path/to/project/support/dream-framework.xcconfig` which you can use in your Xcode project.

-This will
+#### CMake Configuration ####

+CMake integration works by including the relevant CMake modules into your existing build system.

+This is currently a work in progress.

 ## Packages ##